Lesson Planning for EFL and ESL

 Production: This is where students really learn and generalize a new language skill.
 Allow/encourage the students to talk about themselves, their lives or specific situations using their own information but focusing on the target language that was taught in the presentation and practiced in the previous activities.
 Include exactly what you will ask the students to do and that you intend to monitor students and encourage and correct them as needed in their use of the target language.

 Conclusion: Discuss/recap what you have studied and learned during the lesson.
 In some countries and for some ages, this will be followed by a game that uses the target language.

 Many experienced teachers, once they have methodology set in their mind, write only minimally structured lesson plans as they will have developed a set routine for how they approach each lesson.
-New teachers should develop the habit though of rigidly following a detailed lesson plan they have written for at least the first six months to a year.
-This will require some real discipline, but it will pay off in terms of skill development over time.
+New teachers should develop the habit of rigidly following a detailed lesson plan they have written for at least the first six months to a year.
+This will require some real discipline, but it will pay off in terms of your skill development over time.